Support

 Source: Kupi.com AI

-In addition to these sites, don't forget to visit the historical district of Asakusa to see the ancient Senso-ji Temple and climb the observation decks of the Tokyo Skytree, which offers a breathtaking panorama of the endless city.
+In addition to these sites, don't forget to stop by the historic Asakusa district to see the ancient Senso-ji Temple and climb to the observation decks of the Tokyo Skytree for a breathtaking panorama of the endless city.

 Local Cuisine